 What’s the one thing that is better than inbound marketing?
 It’s the power of relationships.

-Relationship marketing, account-based marketing or simply a business relationship is where you’ll want to be in 2019.
+Relationship marketing, account-based marketing or simply a business relationship is where you’ll want to be in the next few years.
 Thankfully, the days where we set up a nurturing campaign and then we would forget about it, are gone.

 That’s good news!